UplandsDynamic/simple-stock-management/README.md

 The system allows "stores" to request transfers of stock ("order") from a central stock repository ("warehouse").
 Stock is adjusted for the "Warehouse Account" and the "Store Account" as stock transfers are "ordered".
 Email notifications are sent to the "warehouse" administrator(s) and the ordering "store manager".

-This project - available to subscribers and clients as a regularly maintained application-as-a-service - offers a web frontend that connects to a RESTful API backend.
+This project offers a web frontend that connects to a RESTful API backend.
 Data is stored in either a SQLite, mySQL or PostgreSQL (recommended) database.

 ## Support & Project Status

 A regularly patched, proprietary licensed application-as-a-service version, fully maintained for subscribers and clients, is available upon request (limited availability) and is currently priced at £10.00/month.

-A one-off installation service for this GPL open source version is also available.
+A one-off installation service for this GPL licensed version is also available.

 The GPL licensed version of this project offered here is *not guaranteed* to be regularly maintained.
 It is made available here for demo/prototype purposes only, and should not be used in production (i.e. a "live" working environment) unless the administrator regularly patches project dependencies (i.e. PYPI & npm packages) with upstream security updates as and when released by vendors.